Floorp-Projects/Floorp/testing/web-platform/tests/README.md

 Running Tests Automatically
 ---------------------------

-Tests can be run automatically in a browser using the `wptrun` script in the root of the checkout.
-This requires the hosts file and OpenSSL setup documented above, but you must *not* have the test server already running when calling `wptrun`.
-The basic command line syntax
+Tests can be run automatically in a browser using the `run` command of the `wpt` script in the root of the checkout.
+This requires the hosts file and OpenSSL setup documented above, but you must *not* have the test server already running when calling `wpt run`.
+The basic command line syntax is:
-is:

 ```
-./wptrun product [tests]
+./wpt run product [tests]
 ```

-**On Windows**: for technical reasons the above will not work and you must instead run `python tools/wptrun.py products [tests]`.
+**On Windows**: for technical reasons the above will not work and you must instead run `python tools/wpt/wpt.py run products [tests]`.

 where `product` is currently `firefox` or `chrome` and `[tests]` is a list of paths to tests.
 This will attempt to automatically locate a browser instance and install required dependencies.
-The command is very configurable; for examaple to specify a particular binary use `wptrun --binary=path product`.
-The full range of options can be see with `wptrun --help` and `wptrun --wptrunner-help`.
+The command is very configurable; for examaple to specify a particular binary use `wpt run --binary=path product`.
+The full range of options can be see with `wpt run --help` and `wpt run --wptrunner-help`.

 Not all dependencies can be automatically installed; in particular the `certutil` tool required to run https tests with Firefox must be